Roboy/memory/docs/Usage/1_getting_started.rst

     ./backup.sh

 - wait the script to execute.
-You will find the DB in ~/Neo4J/Backups/"date"
+You will find the DB in ~/Neo4J/Backups/"date" (if it didn't work automatically, then create the ~/Neo4J/Backups/ directory and try again)
-- copy the contents of "date" directory to your local `DB directory <https://neo4j.com/docs/operations-manual/current/configuration/file-locations/>`_.
+- copy the contents of "databases" directory to your local `DB directory <https://neo4j.com/docs/operations-manual/current/configuration/file-locations/>`_.

 .. warning::

     Be cautious!
-This procedure will overwrite your credentials with the remote ones, see below.
+This procedure (unlikely) might overwrite your credentials with the remote ones, see below.

 Local Redis Instance
 --------------------------------------------------